centreon/centreon-documentation/en/health/centreon-agent.md

 - Gateway Client

-    In a Gateway configuration, the Gateway Client delegates its Token configuration to the Gateway Server (since only the latter communicates with our platform).
+    In a Gateway configuration, the Gateway Client delegates the configuration of its main token to the Gateway Server (since only the latter communicates with our platform).
-    As a consequence, the “token” line needs to be **commented** with the yaml comment operator “#”.
+    As a consequence, the “token” line needs to be commented with the yaml comment operator “#”.

     ```yaml
     output: